ehudtal/docs.nycmesh.net/Organization/workflow.md

 # Overview

-*Join form*

-Everything begins with the [Join form](https://nycmesh.net/join) This creates a new row in the main spreadsheet and assigns a node number and sends a support ticket
+**Join Form**

+Everything begins when a user fills out our [Join Form](https://nycmesh.net/join).

+Submitting it assigns the user a node number, sends a support ticket, and adds a row to a spredsheet in Google Docs we refer to as our "main spreadsheet."

-**Main spreadsheet**
+**Main Spreadsheet**

-Once in the spreadsheet a new node becomes a gray dot on [our map](nycmesh.net/map)
+New nodes are displayed as gray dots on [our map](nycmesh.net/map).
+They are rendered from the spreadsheet using the [map-nodes](https://github.com/nycmeshnet/map-nodes) code on our Github.

 **Support Ticketing**